Xunlei Limited (XNET): These Numbers Show Where NASDAQ:XNET Stock Is Going Next

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 17.67% loss in the last 1 month and extending the period to 3 months gives it a 121.23%, and is -2.71% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.02% over the week and 16.76% over the month.
+The stock witnessed a 17.37% loss in the last 1 month and extending the period to 3 months gives it a 163.16%, and is 28.42% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.96% over the week and 16.74% over the month.

 Xunlei Limited (XNET) Analyst Forecasts